 Plot: The worldwide attack of the devil army is underway, and Devilman is forced to watch humanity fall in front of his eyes.
-As millions of people are wiped out by the demons, it seems like even more human on human violence and insanity is erupting as the demons, having taken over numerous government heads, start launching attacks against each other.
+As millions of people are wiped out by the demons, it seems like even more human-on-human violence and insanity is erupting.
+The demons, having taken over numerous government heads, start launching attacks against each other.
 There are still numerous devilmen out there who can help save innocent human lives, but will they be wiped out before Akira even has a chance to start his devilman army?

 Ryo believes that this is actually the apocalypse as foretold in the bible.
 While this theory brings about even more worry as the threat of Satan himself leading this army makes hope dwindle, it also invigorates Akira even more to find the other devilmen and make an ‘army of god’.

-However, it really seems like humanity itself is the biggest threat to his cause here as I guess the Japanese government has been hauling ass in mere hours as it not only has numerous ways of combating the demons now, even avoiding the various powers of the demons, but they’ve also developed an incentive that is surely designed to be the downfall of humanity in every way.
+However, it really seems like humanity itself is the biggest threat to his cause.
+I guess the Japanese government has been hauling ass in mere hours as it not only has numerous ways of combating the demons now, even avoiding the various powers of the demons, but they’ve also developed an incentive that is surely designed to be the downfall of humanity in every way.

 Yeah, after this is over, could you guys direct your attention to finding a cure for cancer?
 Because you seem to really have it together.

 Some scientist believes he has found the reason behind the creation of the devilmen and failed mergings lately; frustration, stress, anger and anxiety.
 The government decides that anyone showing such symptoms is a demon and will be killed on sight.
 However, they don’t realize that the devils have mostly retreated from merging with humans and most of the people who will be killed will be innocent people and devilmen.